Julie Leftwich, J.D., M.A.

 Julie has worked with numerous other organizations including Women in International Security (WIIS), One Earth Future Foundation, George C. Marshall European Center for Security Studies, Stockholm International Peace Research Institute (SIPRI), National Defense University, International Association of Women Judges, American Association of People with Disabilities, Internews and the National Underground Railroad Freedom Center.

-Julie has also held adjunct faculty appointments at the University of Cincinnati College of Law, University of Colorado Boulder and the Korbel School of International Affairs at the University of Denver.
+Julie has also held adjunct faculty appointments at the University of Colorado Boulder and the Korbel School of International Affairs at the University of Denver.
 Her teaching focuses on human rights, gender, peace and security, and refugee and asylum law.